 The aim of this residency is for participating artists to explore possibilities outside their core practice, work collaboratively and produce a cohesive exhibition of work.
 During the residency, participants will take an active part in a series of workshops led by guest facilitators and as a group will be sharing ideas, making work, processing, printing, editing, as needed, always working in collaboration.
-As an integral part of the residency, three artists based in Ireland will facilitate day-long workshops to provoke and animate different avenues for thought.
-Each facilitator brings to the residency new perspectives, challenges and opportunities for participants.
+As an integral part of the residency, two practicing professionals will facilitate day-long workshops to provoke and animate different avenues for thought.
+Each facilitator brings to the residency new perspectives, challenges, and opportunities for participants.

-This residency opportunity is sure to result in the production of new work, introduce participants to a network of practitioners from a diversity of locations, provide a fantastic exhibition opportunity and open up new possibilities within each participant practice.
+How to Flatten a Mountain is sure to result in the production of new work, introduce participants to a network of practitioners from a diversity of locations, provide a fantastic exhibition opportunity, and open up new possibilities within each participant’s practice.

 - Three delicious and healthy meals daily while at Cow House Studios